This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

 Shadowless – All Base 1st Edition 1999 cards are “shadowless”.
 Shadowless cards were printed before a small redesign, and they were the first run after the inaugural release.
 These cards tend to be preferred by collectors

-Most Expensive Pokémon Cards
+Most Valuable Pokémon Cards

 Without further ado, let’s get down to business.